Natural beaches are rare in the Florida Keys.

 Bahia Honda State Park, Big Pine Key

-For years, there has been widespread agreement that the best beaches in the Florida Keys are in Bahia Honda State Park at MM 36.8.
-One of three beaches at Bahia Honda is open in summer 2019, but, sadly the 2.5 mile-long Sandspur Beach on the Atlantic, once named the best in America, is still closed and will be through early 2020, according to park representatives.
+For years, there has been widespread agreement that the best beaches in the Florida Keys are the beaches at Bahia Honda State Park at MM 36.8.

-The open beach is the smaller of three, Calusa Beach.
-It was always the most popular one — the best beach for swimming and where all the concessions, the nature center, picnic shelters and the souvenir shop are located, adjacent to the marina.
+The smaller of the three beaches, Calusa Beach, is the most popular.
+Calusa Beach is the best beach for swimming and where all the concessions, the nature center, picnic shelters and the souvenir shop are located, adjacent to the marina.
 It is also the most photographed beach because it is where the old bridge and new bridge converge in the background.

 Bahia Honda has natural beaches, not manmade ones.